**This property is no longer available and is due to be removed.**

 This remarkable 17th century stone cottage is situated in unequalled peaceful countryside with a wealth of walks in every direction and stunning views all straight from the door.
-Originally a "but'n ben" cottage, it has recently been renovated and extended yet kept its original features and historical character.
+Originally a "but'n ben" cottage, it has been renovated and extended yet kept its original features and historical character.
 It is south facing and set in the Sidlaw Hills, close to Glamis.
-It sits within a half acre garden with stone out-buildings with old grey slate roofs, a host of garden birds and a croquet lawn, shared by the owners and their cocker spaniel next door.
-The fields and hills surrounding the cottage are owned by Strathmore Estates and are cultivated for both farming and shooting.
+It sits within a half acre garden with stone out-buildings with old grey slate roofs, a host of garden birds and a croquet lawn.

-It is a 5 minute drive to Glamis village, where there is a pub and restaurant, Glamis Castle and Gardens, and Angus Folk Museum.
+It is a 5 minute drive to Glamis village, where there is a pub and tea room, Glamis Castle and Gardens, and 'The Gin Bothy'.
 Close by are many other places of interest such as Pictish stones and souterrains, 'RRS Discovery' (Capt Scott's ship) in Dundee, Barrie's birthplace (Peter Pan's author) in Kirriemuir, the beautiful Pitmuies Gardens near Arbroath, and Brechin and Dunkeld Cathedrals.
 Pitlochry Festival Theatre is a stunning 50 minute drive over the hills where you can watch some excellent plays.
-It is also within easy distance of hill/Munro walking and climbing, golf, salmon and trout fishing, shooting, skiing, beaches and tennis (by arrangement).
-In winter there is nearby downhill skiing and the owner will take you cross country skiing from the door when snow allows!
-There is a cupboard full of indoor games, a croquet lawn (house rules!), an intriguing selection of books, a 32 inch television, DVD player, surround sound and a radiogram with a large collection of records.
+It is also within easy distance of hill/Munro walking and climbing, golf, salmon and trout fishing, shooting, skiing and beaches.
+In winter there is nearby downhill skiing.
+There is a cupboard full of indoor games, a croquet lawn (house rules!), an intriguing selection of books, a television, and a record player with a large collection of records.

 There are numerous golf courses, some 20 public, private and 'pay as you play' within a 20 mile radius, including traditional links, parkland and heathland ones, famous ones such as Carnoustie and Rosemount, as well as lesser-known challenges such as Panmure and Edzell to name but a few.
 Just outside that circle lies the 'Home of Golf', St Andrews, and the world renowned Gleneagles.
 There is something for everyone from the beginner to the most able and the area also enjoys an excellent reputation for its clement weather.

-Shopping at the House of Bruar ('Harrods of the North') is 50 minutes drive and there is a local farmers' market on the second Saturday of the month.
+Shopping at the House of Bruar ('Harrods of the North') is 50 minutes drive and there is a nearby local farmers' market on the second Saturday of the month.
 Local seasonal produce from the Vale of Strathmore, such as strawberries and raspberries, and haggis and specialist sausages are easily obtainable.
-Therapeutic massage and home cooking by the cottage owners are available by arrangement.

 - Sleeps - 2-5